 Resources on gender equality and empowerment of women, provided by the United Nations Inter-Agency Network on Women and Gender Equality.

 The Council on Women and Girls advises the U.S. President on issues relating to the welfare of women.
 Keeping America's Women Moving Forward: The Key to an Economy Built to Last is a recent report published by this council.

-Presents health information and statistics from the National Women's Health Information Center.
+Presents health information and statistics from the National Institutes of Health.